ITfoxtec/FoxIDs/docs/deployment-k8s-internal-ca.md

 ```

 ## Important notes for .NET / ASP.NET
-If the containers need to call public services, a bundle that contains only private roots can break those calls because it replaces the default trust store.
+If the containers need to access public services, using a CA bundle that contains only private root certificates can break those calls, because it replaces the default system trust store.

-In that case:
+In that case, you should either:

-- Create a combined bundle (public + private) and mount it (recommended).
+- **Create a combined CA bundle** that includes both public and private root certificates and mount it (recommended).
-- Or extend the system trust store inside the image instead of using `SSL_CERT_FILE`.
+- **Extend the system trust store** inside the container image instead of using `SSL_CERT_FILE`.

-### How to combined bundle (public + private)
+### How to create a combined bundle (public + private)

-The safest option is to keep the public trust store and append your internal roots.
-Start with the public CA bundle from the FoxIDs container base image, add your internal roots, and mount that combined bundle with `SSL_CERT_FILE`.
+The safest approach is to keep the existing public trust store and append your internal root certificates.
+Start with the public CA bundle from the FoxIDs container base image, add your internal roots, and mount the resulting combined bundle using `SSL_CERT_FILE`.

-Example (path depends on the base image; verify in your container):
+Example (the path may vary depending on the base image; verify it inside your container):

 ```bash
 cat /etc/ssl/certs/ca-certificates.crt extra-roots.pem > combined-roots.pem
 kubectl -n <foxids-namespace> create configmap foxids-extra-ca --from-file=combined-roots.pem
 ```

-Use the same volume mount and `SSL_CERT_FILE` configuration as in step 2, but point to `combined-roots.pem`.
+Use the same volume mount and `SSL_CERT_FILE` configuration as described in step 2, but point it to `combined-roots.pem`.